Museum on Rounds

 The Museum on Rounds program brings arts professionals into the hospital to lead creative sessions.
 The program began in 1991 by former Healing Arts coordinator Paula Most, as a collaboration between Rhode Island Hospital and the Rhode Island School of Design Museum of Art.
 The program has grown to include both outpatient and inpatient areas of Hasbro Children's Hospital.

-In weekly sessions, artists Taylor Terreri and Sandra Berg Medeiros show reproductions from museum collections and lead a discussion of each piece of art.
+In weekly sessions, artist Suzanne Duquette shows reproductions from museum collections and leads a discussion of each piece of art.
 Patients are then given an opportunity to channel their creative energies through projects inspired by the artwork: a collage in the style of Matisse or a watercolor after Monet.

 With a variety of art forms that include painting, mask making, sculpture, jewelry and collage, adults and children can stretch their creative muscles and find an expressive outlet for their feelings.